 Civil Service Commission

 The Civil Service Commission will meet the 2nd Wednesday of every month.
 Meet the Civil Service Commission members.
+The next meeting will be on February 21, 2018.

 Drug & Safety Education efforts supported by community businesses